OxynDev/guardshield/README.md

 # Detect if the application is running within a sandbox environment (e.g., Sandboxie)
 module.isSandboxed()

-# Detect if the application is running in vm
+# Detect if the application is running in vm and rdp
 module.check_vm()
 ```